Khnum: Temple at Esna

 In Esna, a temple was dedicated to Khnum, Neith and Heka, among other deities.
 Although construction of this temple commenced during the Ptolemaic era, the majority of its surviving sections were erected during Roman times.
 The temple rested in a field, which Khnum is regarded as the lord of, and was responsible for maintaining the land's fertility, ensuring the continuation of life.
 The Temple of Esna emphasizes his role as a divine potter through numerous hymns that attribute the creation of deities, mankind, plants, and animals to him.
 The north temple's wall features depictions of the favor shown by Roman rulers, showcasing offerings made by emperors and their encounters with deities.

-At the Temple of Esna, Emperor Tiberius is depicted led by the deities Buto and Nekhbet to Khnum.
+At the Temple of Esna, Emperor Tiberius is depicted led by the deities Wadjet and Nekhbet to Khnum.

 Khnum (left) fashions the god Ihy (middle) on a potter's wheel, with the help of the goddess Heqet, Dendera Temple.

 Horus, emperor Commodus and Khnum drawing a net with birds of the marshs and fishes, inner north wall, Temple of Khnum, Esna, Egypt.